Skip to main content

 Here's a real example.
 I inherited a codebase where the developers never wrote explicit API documentation.
 No OpenAPI spec.
 Nothing.
 The endpoints existed in the code, scattered across files, undocumented.

-So I set up multiple LLM agents — different models, different instructions — and had them analyze the code, generate OpenAPI specs, and then argue with each other about whether the specs were accurate.
+So I set up multiple LLM agents with different models and instructions.
+I asked them to sanalyze the code, generate OpenAPI specs, and then argue with each other about whether the specs were accurate.
 One agent generates.
 Another validates.
 A third tries to break it.

-The result isn't perfect.
-But it's a starting point that would have taken weeks to produce manually.
-And now there's a single source of truth where there was none.
+The result wasn't perfect.
+But it was a good starting point that would have taken weeks to produce manually.
+And we ended up with a single source of truth.

 Instruction files and prompt libraries

 Keep markdown files with instructions per use case.
-I have different ones for different tasks — reviewing for plain language, checking structural consistency, generating code samples, and so on.
-When you reuse the same prompt across projects, it becomes a tool in itself.
+I used to use different ones for different tasks—reviewing for plain language, checking structural consistency, generating code samples, and so on.
+The idea was to reause a good prompt doc across projects and make it a tool in itself.
 Sharpen it over time.

 Modes of working with AI